College Field Hockey Scholarships and Recruiting

 How do I Get a College Field Hockey Coach to Watch Me?

-College field hockey coaches watch players at summer tournaments and camps.
-The first step to gaining exposure is having a great video and to be playing on a competitive club team that attends prestigious tournaments.
+College field hockey coaches watch players at National Tournaments/Showcases, summer tournaments and camps.
+The first step to gaining exposure is having a great video and to be playing on a competitive club team, making sure that you are attending national events as an individual or part of a club that will travel to showcases that are attended by a good majority of college coaches.
 Here is how to use those two steps to get coaches to your games.

 Improve Your Chances of Getting a Scholarship

 Providing high-quality references to coaches can make or break your recruiting process.
 Coaches will want to ask your references about how coachable you are and if you are someone who makes everyone around you better.
 For more assistance as to how to stand out from others, follow these tips.

 How Does the Field Hockey Recruiting Process Work?